 - Salt and black pepper, to taste

-Chef’s tip: If you want to keep this dish vegan, simply leave out the pecorino cheese.
+Chef’s tip: If you want to keep this dish vegan, you can leave out the pecorino cheese and anchovies.

 Step 1: Make your pasta